Trilarion/opensourcegames/games/library/xz.md

 ## Building

-See building instructions in source folder windows.
+- Build instructions: (see instructions in source folder windows)